Genivia/ugrep/README.md

   devices by default.
 - **ugrep** always assumes UTF-8 locale to support Unicode, e.g.
   `LANG=en_US.UTF-8`, whereas grep is locale-sensitive.
+- **ugrep** does not use a .greprc or a configuration file or a `GREP_OPTIONS` environment variable, because the behavior of **ugrep** must be portable.
+  Also GNU grep abandoned `GREP_OPTIONS` for this reason.
+Instead, please use aliases to create new commands with specific search options.
 - BSD grep (e.g. on Mac OS X) has limitations and some bugs that **ugrep** fixes (options `-r` versus `-R`), support for `GREP_COLORS`, and more.